vkatari10/trading-bot/src/ml/models/README.md

-# Models

 All serialized models are inside the `decider/` folder.

+Models are named by config file declarations